neowulf/routing-release/docs/01-route-registrar-usage.md

   - `route_service_url` is optional.
 When provided, Gorouter will proxy requests received for the `uris` above to this address.
   - `health_check` is optional and explained in more detail below.
+  - `terminate_frontend_tls` is optional.
+When true, the router will terminate TLS before forwarding requests to the backend.
+Default: false
+  - `alpns` is optional and is an array of Application Layer Protocol Negotiation strings.
   - `options` is optional and explained in more detail below.

 Run route-registrar binaries using the following command